 Unlike the other tire inflator, this one only plugs into your car cigarette lighter socket.
 Once you connect the air hose to the tire, you will see readings in its pressure gauge.
 Disconnect the hose once the desired PSI is delivered.

-The DC power cable is 10ft. long, and comes with a 1.5ft quick connect air hose, so there will not be any hassle inflating tires on the go.
+The DC power cable is 10ft. long and comes with a 1.5ft quick connect air hose, so there will not be any hassle inflating tires on the go.

-Inside the package, you will also get different nozzle adapters to inflate bike tire, football, basketball, inflatable pool, inflatable mattress, and whatnot.
+Inside the package, you will also get different nozzle adapters to inflate bike tires, football, basketball, inflatable pool, inflatable mattress, and whatnot.
 Due to its extreme portability, you can pretty much store it anywhere in the car, and use it in case of an emergency so that you don’t have to be stuck in the middle of nowhere for hours.

 If you got the least money to spend on an emergency inflator compressor unit that can also be used to inflate non-vehicle objects, this unit will get great value for your money.

 - Warranty: 1 Year Limited Warranty on Compressor Components

 - Quick compressor recovery.